-We traverse the scheduling matrix from the least populated row to the most populated row.
-We attempt to find new homes for the jobs in each row.
-The goal is to pack the most jobs in the least number of rows.
 Schedule: The Schedule phase for gang-scheduling traverses the waiting queue in FCFS order.
-For each job, it looks for the row with the least number of free columns in the scheduling matrix that has enough free columns to hold the job.
+For each job, it looks for the row with the least number of free slots in the scheduling matrix that has enough free columns to hold the job.
 This corresponds to a best fit algorithm.
 The row to which the job is assigned becomes its home row.
 We stop when the next job in the queue cannot be scheduled right away.

 FillMatrix: After the schedule phase completes, we proceed to fill the holes in the matrix with the existing jobs.
-We use the following algorithm in executing the Fill-Matrix phase.
+We use the following algorithm in executing the FillMatrix phase.

 '''

-do{
+do {

 for each job in starting time order

-for each row in matrix,
+for all rows in matrix,

-if job can be replicated in same columns

-do it and break
+if job can be replicated in same columns do it and break

 } while matrix changes

 '''

-The algorithm attempts to replicate each job at least once (In the algorithm, once a chance of replicating a job is found, we stop looking for more chances of replicating the same job, but instead, we start other jobs), although some jobs can be replicated multiple times.
-We go through the jobs in starting time order, but other ordering policies can be applied.
+The algorithm attempts of replicate each job at least once, although some jobs can be replicated multiple times.
+We go through the job in starting time order, but other ordering policies can be applied.